 We can make an effort to withdraw from the security and pleasures of the antichrist world-system, and be involved in the world only as much as is necessary to provide for ourselves and our family.
 The Holy Spirit will guide us in our effort to be cleansed from the love of the world.

 When the Spirit of God points out to us an area of spiritual uncleanness in our personality, we can confess that darkness specifically and turn away from it with the help of Christ.

 However, deliverance from self-will is another matter.
-We cannot conquer our self-will by using will power.
-Using will power only another act of self-will.
+We cannot conquer our self-will by using will-power.
+Using will-power is merely another act of self-will.

 After we have been saved through Christ and have learned to walk in the Spirit of God rather than in our sinful nature, the next step is for God to deal with our self-will.
 He does this by placing us in various prisons, giving us a cross to bear.
-From personal experience I would say we bear our cross throughout our lifetime; although I must say after all these years my personal cross has grown quite a bit lighter than it was.
+From personal experience, I would say we bear our cross throughout our lifetime, although I must say after all these years, my cross has grown quite a bit lighter than it was.